 DIRECTOR, BOOKSTORE: Kim Ball

 Kim Ball became Director of Titan Shops in 2012.
-In this role, she oversees the $15.5 million bookstore operations which include the main Cal State Fullerton bookstore, the branch store on the Irvine campus and three convenience stores.
+In this role, she oversees the $15.5 million bookstore operations which include the main Cal State Fullerton bookstore, the branch store on the CSUF Irvine Center and three convenience stores.
 She began her CSUF career in 2008 as Senior Manager of Course Materials.
 During this time, she strengthened campus outreach, improved on-time textbook requisition submissions, and expanded the bookstore’s textbook rental program.
 Prior to the ASC, Kim worked at CSU San Bernardino’s Coyote Bookstore for six years, gaining experience in course materials before spending seven years as its director.

 Kim has served on several industry committees including the California Association of College Stores Education Committee and the National Association of College Stores (NACS) Textbook Rental Taskforce; currently, she serves on the Independent College Bookstores Association’s Board of Directors as the CFO.
 In Fall 2003, Kim was featured in NACS’s The College Store magazine as one of the “ Top 20 Under 40 Up-and-Coming Collegiate Retail Leaders ” and in the Fall 2008 follow up article“ Where Are They Now ?”

 DIRECTOR, CAMPUS DINING: Tony Lynch